perma-id/w3id.org/FAIR_Evaluator/README.md

 see more at:  http://fairmetrics.org

-maintainer of this w3ide: mark.wilkinson@upm.es
+maintainer of this w3id:  Mark D Wilkinson:  mark.wilkinson@upm.es